We are all guilty of making definitive statements for point of emphasis, like “I never win contests” or “I haven’t eaten all day.”

 Not to mention that, just like professional sports, gamers can earn money training or coaching others.

 All in all, an interest in video games means much more today than it ever has.
 Gamers can make careers out of becoming video game designers or developers, but can also earn from just being really good and/or entertaining when they’re playing.

 Have you ever spent time on YouTube?
 Of course you’ve seen a video here and there, but have you ever sat down to dive down a rabbit hole, clicking from one video to the next for an extended period of time?

 I don’t suggest making a hobby of it, but try it once.

 In doing so, you’ll be amazed at the breadth of content being created.
-Videos that you wouldn’t think anyone would have an interest in viewing amassing hundreds of thousands views.
+Videos that you wouldn’t think anyone would have an interest in viewing are amassing hundreds of thousands of views.

 Thus, starting your own YouTube channel can pay dividends.

-But, think about it this way—in order to create great videos, kids will need to learn a lot more than simply how to sit in front of a camera.
+But, think about it this way—to create great videos, kids will need to learn a lot more than simply how to sit in front of a camera.

-Meaning, there are a number of related skills in which one will need to become proficient if they wish to “professional” levels of success.
+Meaning, there are a number of related skills in which one will need to become proficient if they aspire to “professional” levels of success.

 - Using professional video equipment to capture footage